Beck Cole: Career

 In 2009 she wrote and directed Making 'Samson and Delilah, a 55 minute documentary on the making of the feature film Samson and Delilah, directed by Thornton.

-Her debut feature film was the drama Here I Am (2011).
+Her debut feature film was the drama Here I Am (2011), which stars prominent activist and academic Marcia Langton.

 She directed several episodes over three series of the Black Comedy, which won a 2015 AACTA award for Best Direction in a Light Entertainment or Reality Series.

 After working on a number of series on Indigenous themes, she collaborated with Leah Purcell on several episodes of the popular prison drama series, Wentworth, between 2019 and 2021, and with Bevan Lee on the Seven Network series Between Two Worlds, which premiered in 2020.

 Cole was voice director for all three seasons of Little J & Big Cuz, and wrote two episodes of the series.

-Cole has been working on a horror film set in Alice Springs, which is based on a true story told by Aboriginal children who lived in a residential care home, where they were attacked by an evil entity.
+As of 2019 Cole was working on a horror film set in Alice Springs, based on a true story told by Aboriginal children who lived in a residential care home, where they were attacked by an evil entity.

+Cole and Sam Paynter workshopped ideas with local elders and young people to produce ideas for the storyline of the 2020 children's TV series Thalu, which was commissioned by National Indigenous Television and ABC Me.
+She also co-wrote the screenplay for the series along with Paynter, Nayuka Gorrie, David Woodhead, and Donald Imberlong.

 Cole directed one of the segments of the anthology film We Are Still Here, which premiered as the opening film of the 2022 Sydney Film Festival.

+Other activities

+In 2020 Cole was co-presenter, with Warwick Thornton, of a five-day development workshop called the Aboriginal Short Film Initiative, held at South Australian Film Corporation's Adelaide Studios.